codeforamerica/uswds/src/views/how-to-use/getting-started-for-engineers.md

   }
 ]
 thumbnail: assets/site/thumbnail-installation.png
-thumbnail_description: Browse simple and consistent solutions to common user-interface needs in the Code for America U.S. Web Design System theme.
+thumbnail_description: Learn how to install and configure the Code for America USWDS theme.
 ---

 {% capture utility_alert %}{% capture context %}{